michaelxmcbride/zsh-dircycle/README.md

 # zsh-dircycle
 > Cycle through the directory stack

-Cycle through the directory stack (i.e. a list of recently-visited directories) with `Ctrl + Shift + Left/Right`.
-Direction follows the order in which directories were visited, like left/right arrows do in a browser.
+Cycle through the directory stack (i.e. a list of recently-visited directories) with `Ctrl + Shift + Left` and `Ctrl + Shift + Right`.
+The direction follows the order in which the directories were visited, like the left and right arrows do in a web browser.

 ## Installation